HadiNojavan/Task_manager/README.md

 ```
 Authorization: Bearer {admin-token}
 ```
+---

-this endpoint can used only by admin to filter result
+#this endpoint can used only by admin to filter result
 ### Query Parameters

 The `GET /api/tasks` endpoint supports filtering and searching tasks.